-Phrasal verbs Meaning Come up to the fire, ladies. to move towards Now, Mr. Hale, before we move things about , you explain to Mr. Henderson just what you saw when you came here yesterday morning. to move from place to place I knew you could get back from Omaha by today. to return We came along the road from my place. to come / to accompany to go in with me on a party telephone. to join or subscribe he put me off . to discourage She was kind of done up. to be exhausted She didn't ask me to come up to the stove to move towards Soon Harry got back. to return the fire'd go out. to be extinguished You mean that they didn't get on very well? to live together in harmony Seems mean to talk about her for not having things slicked up . to tidy up when she had to come away in such a hurry. to leave I remember the afternoon I put up my cherries last summer. to store and preserve food Shaking off the mood which the empty rocking chair has evoked. to discard something bad They say it was such afunny way to kill a man, rigging it all up like that. to contrive Locking her up in town and then coming out here and trying to get her own house to turn against her! to oppose someone Better loosen up your things. to untie or make looser let's go out to the barn and get that cleared to go out = to leave up . to clear up = to check thoroughly It might take up her mind. to use or occupy Now let's go up again and go over it piece by piece. to examine We mustn't take on. to become upset Getting all stirred up over a little thing like a-dead canary. to agitate or disturb I guess they're not very dangerous things the ladies have picked up . to collect, find or acquire
+Phrasal verbs Meaning

+Come up to the fire, ladies. to move towards

+Now, Mr. Hale, before we move things

+about, you explain to Mr. Henderson just to move from place to place

+what you saw when you came here to move nom place to place

+yesterday morning.

+I knew you could get back from Omaha by to return

+today.

+We came along the road from my place. to come / to accompany

+to go in with me on a party telephone. to join or subscribe

+he put me off . to discourage

+She was kind of done up . to be exhausted

+She didn't ask me to come up to the to move towards

+stove

+Soon Harry got back. to return

+the fire'd go out. to be extinguished

+You mean that they didn't get on very well? to live together in harmony

+Seems mean to talk about her for not to tidy up

+having things slicked up .

+when she had to come away in such a to leave

+hurry.

+I remember the afternoon I put up my to store and preserve food

+cherries last summer.

+Shaking off the mood which the empty to discard something bad

+rocking chair has evoked.
+3

+They say it was such afunny way to kill a to contrive

+man, rigging it all up like that.

+Locking her up in town and then coming out to oppose company

+here and trying to get her own house to turn against her! to oppose someone

+Better loosen up your things. to untie or make looser

+let's go out to the barn and get that cleared to go out = to leave

+up . to clear up = to check thoroughly

+It might take up her mind. to use or occupy

+Now let's go up again and go over it piece

+by piece. to examine

+We mustn't take on . to become upset

+Getting all stirred up over a little thing like

+adead canary. to agitate or disturb

+I guess they're not very dangerous things

+to collect, find or acquire